ryanjeffares/ryanjeffares.github.io/_posts/2025-03-06-youll-pry-cpp-from-my-cold-dead-hands.markdown

 Taking `Args` by [*universal reference*](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers) and using `std::forward` ensures that if we pass a `const` reference, it remains a `const` reference, if we pass an rvalue reference, it remains an rvalue reference and can be used as a "moved-from" value (more on that later).

 Programmers often find themselves in a position where they want to store instances of subclasses of some base class in a collection, or implementers of an interface.
 In a language that supports polymorphism, this is usually trivial - just make the generic collection of type `Base`, and store the instances as pointers.
-This happens implicitly in the likes of C# and Java, can be done in Rust with `Box<dyn T>`, and in C++ with `std::unique_ptr<T>` or similar.
+This happens implicitly in the likes of C# and Java, can be done in Rust with something like a `Box<dyn T>`, and in C++ with `std::unique_ptr<T>` or similar.

-But, let's say we're in C++ and we really didn't want to use polymorphism, because we are running code in an environment where [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) isn't allowed.
-We're working on some embedded device that doesn't even have a heap, so we know how many elements should be in our array ahead of time and what they should be, they're just not the same type exactly, but could all be described by some interface.
+But, let's say we're in C++ and we really didn't want to use polymorphism, because we are running code in a performance-critical environment on some very limited embedded device where that isn't allowed.
+This embedded device doesn't even have a heap, so we know how many elements should be in our array ahead of time and what they should be, they're just not the same type exactly, but could all be described by some interface.
 Is such a thing possible?
 Yes!

 ```cpp
 template<typename T>